AlexTheGreat510/rectangle/README.md

 # Rectangle
-Simple program to output rectangle in terminal.
+🚀 Generate rectangle of specified height and width, written in various programming languages.